 This is 2019, soon to become 2020 God willing, and the tech stack of our modern age has become huge.
-No normal person comprehends or memorizes every single aspect of the entire stack they work with, and they don't have to, nowadays we have things like search engines and personal notes.
+No normal person comprehends or memorizes every single aspect of the entire stack they work with, and they don't have to, nowadays we have search engines and we utilize personal notes.

-If you, the reader, is a person who interviews candidates for web development, or just tech in general, you need to understand that if you're focusing on the technology rather than the people skills, you're doing it wrong!
+If you, the reader, is a person who interviews candidates for software development, or just tech in general, you need to understand that if you're mainly focusing on the technology rather than people, you're doing it wrong!

-There is trust involved and there is always a risk when hiring someone, but no lengthy code quiz or stupid white board quest is going to guarantee that you have found a good candidate.
+There is always trust involved and there is always a risk when you have to hire someone, but no lengthy code quiz or white board quest is going to guarantee that you have found a good candidate.
 Perhaps this person has memorized the answers to your questions because someone at Glassdoor has exposed your entire interview process.

-I suspect that this bad trend is becoming a standard in the industry because it is reported that this is how Google does its interviews.
-Well, if that is the case, then consider the following: Just because Google does something, doesn't automatically make it good.
+I suspect that the bad trend is becoming a standard in the industry because it is reported that this is how Google does its interviews.
+But just because Google does something, doesn't automatically make it good.
 Google is becoming less and less about providing good search results and more about making optimal profit by stalking users on the Internet.
 They are definitely not worth imitating.

-You need to treat your developers with respect.
-If you think they are expendable and easily replaced you are sorely mistaken.
-Whatever future employees that accept your behavior, perhaps out of dire need, and pass your tests, will sense the attitude at your company, and nobody will like to work for you.
-So how do you think the quality of the work is going to be?
+You need to treat your developers with respect and kindness.
+If you think software developers are expendable and easily replaced you are sorely mistaken.
+Whatever future employees that accept such behavior, perhaps out of dire need, and pass your tests, will sense the attitude at your company, and nobody will like to work for you.
+So how do you think the quality of the work is going to be by those people who stick around?

 Of course a candidate has to know the basics, but even a good programmer might not be working with programming all the time, some do a lot of sysadmin work too.
 The person can perhaps not remember how he or she normally solves a particular problem.
 This is not a problem, and this is not important.